Articles on: Forms & Assessments

 As a link inserted into an email from anywhere in WriteUpp

-As a standalone smart form from Create -> Form/Assessment
+As a standalone Smart Form from Create -> Form/Assessment

 Forms can be embedded within automated appointment messages, like confirmations and reminders

-Go to Create -> Email, or anywhere else in WriteUpp that you can send an email from (eg when emailing an invoice post treatment)
+Go to Create -> Email, or anywhere else in WriteUpp that you can send an email from (e.g. when emailing an invoice post-treatment)

-Choose a form by ticking on the box to the right of the row, and then clicking on Insert Form:
+Choose a form by ticking the box to the right of the row, and then clicking on Insert Form:

-Repeat steps 3 - 5 to add any additional forms to your email, for example to include both a registration form and a consent form:
+Repeat steps 3 - 5 to add any additional forms to your email, for example to include both a Registration form and a Consent form:

 Finish composing your message and then click on Send Email.